Hinsa Siburian: Career

 During his assignment in Papua as Kasdam of Kodam XVII/Cenderawasih, he was instrumental in reconciling Dani tribe and Moni tribe, two indigenous tribe in Papua, which almost started the Timika tribal war in 2014.

 Post Military Career

 In December 2018, he was appointed commissary of Freeport Indonesia.

 On 21 May 2019, he was appointed by Joko Widodo as Chief of BSSN, where he remained through 2021.

 Chief of BSSN

 On 21 May 2019, he was appointed Chief of BSSN via Presidential Decree No 56/P/2019.
 He was appointed as the second chief of BSSN, and the first to enjoy ministerial-level facilities and rights.
 He swore to fight hoaxes and to strengthen Indonesia cyber intelligence capabilities.

+On 6 December 2024, he was stepped down from Chef of BSSN and replaced by Lieutenant General Nugroho Sulistyo Budi.
+However, before the transfer was finalized, Lieutenant General Budi entered his mandatory retirement age.
+As a result, the current chief of BSSN is currently vacant.

 Personal life

 Siburian married Lucyanna Endang boru Sianturi.
 He was honored by both Siburian and Sianturi Batak clans on 5 August 2017 in a traditional ceremony.